 Map 4 (see following page) shows how the zoning map will be amended if the subject petition is approved by the city.
-If the requested RMF-4 zoning is approved, the subject property will continue to be surrounded with RMF-zoned property.
+If the requested RMF-4 zoning is approved, most of the perimeter of the new district will abut Residential, Multiple-Family zoning districts.
+A portion of the northern boundary of the new district will abut OPI-zoned property; and the eastern boundary will abut CI-zoned properties.